hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 22-Jul-2021

 [9:59:35](#QyxCOIT7kas0zeTc59DFqkANxPT9011twqgE-maXxtw) <planetsizecpu (Jose Luis)>:
-Today fine tuned the L23 level, finally I have chosen to put an inter-dimensional door in the interlude room, so the game turns more challenging by permit The Tall Man to quickly travel to the upper screen, also the boy can make fast carry on the wheelbarrow Ì†ΩÌ∏Å
+Today fine tuned the L23 level, finally I have chosen to put an inter-dimensional door in the interlude room, so the game turns more challenging by permit The Tall Man to quickly travel to the upper screen, also the boy can make fast carry on the wheelbarrow üòÅ

 [10:00:31](#K_LUFMXXArLKQvnEXEcmGHSrVn8LPczci9EGnVBYVDw) <planetsizecpu (Jose Luis)>:
 [![Cavetest233.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/eBMw/thumb/Cavetest233.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/eBMw/Cavetest233.gif)

 [10:02:51](#Dzcy9h0-jR1koXN2tajxfJ0JimITe5W1M2B_fNAqjB8) <planetsizecpu (Jose Luis)>:
-* Today fine tuned the L23 level, finally I have chosen to put an inter-dimensional door (a.k.a. teleporter) in the interlude room, so the game turns more challenging by permit The Tall Man to quickly travel to the upper screen, also the boy can make fast carry on the wheelbarrow Ì†ΩÌ∏Å
+* Today fine tuned the L23 level, finally I have chosen to put an inter-dimensional door (a.k.a. teleporter) in the interlude room, so the game turns more challenging by permit The Tall Man to quickly travel to the upper screen, also the boy can make fast carry on the wheelbarrow üòÅ

 [10:15:39](#AOBsx9HM8DaXTryEN6GIVa6uwmle5BsmlJlwAYbxVvw) <GalenIvanov (Galen Ivanov)>:
 @planetsizecpu Great!